Tag: Good Friday

 Job 14:1–14; Lamentations 3:1–9, 19–24; Psalm 31:1–4, 15–16

 “Jesus, 33, of Joseph and Mary, was crucified and died yesterday.
 Survived by mother Mary.
-Wandering prophet who proclaimed the was near.
+Wandering prophet who proclaimed the Kingdom of God was near.
 Performed miracles.
 Challenged the status quo.
 Caused the leaders heartache.”

 By measurements such as children (Jesus had none), wealth (Jesus had none), or influence (he was crucified), Jesus was a failure.
 It’s jarring to think that way.
 We look beyond Good Friday and Holy Saturday.
 We know what is next.

-In many respects, Holy Saturday is the hardest day of waiting in the year.
+In many respects, Holy Saturday is the hardest day of waiting in the Christian year.
 The tragedy and horror of Good Friday.
-The and of Resurrection Sunday.
-No one wants to in the in-between time and .
+The promise and glory of Resurrection Sunday.
+No one wants to sit in the in-between time and wait.
 On Holy Saturday, our lives are often filled with activity.
 It is a “standard” day off from the 5-day work week.
-It is also the day we prepare for Easter celebrations.
+It is also the day we prepare for celebrations.
 We don’t wait very well.

 The one unique part of Holy Saturday that I have personally continued to come back to is how much it resembles our lives right now.
-We have been saved and reconciled to God: Good Friday and Salvation (no matter when our occurred).
-We are in a state of hopeful expectation: Easter, the return of the Messiah, our resurrection, and eternal .
-Our lives, our very living, are between the two.
+We have been saved and reconciled to God: Good Friday and Salvation (no matter when our salvation occurred).
+We are in a state of hopeful expectation: Easter, the of the Messiah, our , and life.
+Our lives, our very , are between the two.

 ※Reflection※